-- B. Requirements Each Contract entered into by the Contractor with a third party in connection with performing the obligations of the Contract under this Contract shall: - (i) be in writing; - (ii) identify the interested parties, the authorities of such parties, and purpose of the Contract;
+B. Requirements - Each Contract entered into by the Contractor with a third party in connection with performing the obligations of the Contract under this Contract shall:

-- (iv) state the process for making any claim, the payments to be made, and the terms of the Contract, which shall be fixed.
+- (i) be in writing; - (ii) identify the interested parties, the authorities of such parties, and purpose of the Contract; - (iii) state of work to be performed under the Contract; and - (iv) state the process for making any claim, the payments to be made, and the terms of the Contract, which shall be fixed.